Sunday, 19 March 2023

 Up to a hundred and fifty Dark bellied Brent Geese were feeding on the saltmarsh behind the hide and periodically would fly back onto the lagoon in front of the hide to rest and swim about before returning to the land.
 I feel a great affinity with these small dark geese, hardly larger than a mallard, as for twenty five years I counted them during the winter at West Wittering in Sussex as part of The Wetland Bird Survey (WeBS) and watched their fortunes wax and wane year on year.
 Always, on seeing them I feel a melancholy come over me remembering happy times in Sussex and wondering where did all the time go and how fast the years seem to have passed

-They will soon be departing northwards to the Waddensee an intertidal zone in the southeastern part of the North Sea, that lies between Denmark, Germany and The Netherlands where they will remain for a few weeks fattening up on their favourite food, eel grass, before setting off on the long last stage of their three thousand mile journey to breed in the arctic tundra of Siberia.
+They will soon be departing northwards to the Waddensee, an intertidal zone in the southeastern part of the North Sea, that lies between Denmark, Germany and The Netherlands where they will remain for a few weeks fattening up on their favourite food, eel grass, before setting off on the long last stage of their three thousand mile journey to breed in the arctic tundra of Siberia.

-The flock is never silent, the geese chuntering amongst themselves, a quiet, guttural, contralto crrronk, creating a comforting sursurrus of natural sound as the geese swim on the water or feed in close formation on the land.
+The flock is never silent, the geese chuntering amongst themselves, a quiet, guttural, contralto crrronk, creating a comforting sursurrus of natural sound as the geese swim on the water or feed in close company on the land.

 Their name comes from the Old Norse word brandgas meaning burnt, a reference to the goose's charcoal coloured plumage.
 It is also the only goose to have an oilfield named after it - The Brent Oil Field found in the North Sea!